Brachycorythis conica subsp. transvaalensis

 This species was overlooked by botanical scientists and conservationists for many years.
 Since 1956, no records of this species were recorded in the Pretoria National Herbarium, until 2007, when the population in western Gauteng was rediscovered quite by accident.
 Since then much research work has been done to establish the conservation status of the species.
 So far only the western Gauteng population remains to be a viable option for conservation, although threats of urbanization and habitat destruction still persist.

-This species has until now had no recorded common names, as a result the name Albertina Sisulu Orchid is proposed, in commemoration of the wife of the apartheid stalwart, Walter Sisulu.
+This species has until now had no recorded common names, as a result the name Albertina Sisulu Orchid has been given, in commemoration of the wife of the apartheid stalwart, Walter Sisulu.
 Albertina Sisulu (aka Ma Sisulu, (1918–2011), was an anti-apartheid activist born in Transkei in 1918, the same year the orchid was first discovered.
 In 1955, Ma Sisulu joined the ANC Womens League and took part in the launch of the Freedom Charter, the same year the orchid was named by the Kew botanist and orchid scientist, V.S.
 Summerheyes.
 In 1956, Ma Sisulu joined Helen Joseph and Sophia Williams-De Bruyn, in a march of 20 000 women against the apartheid pass laws to the Union Buildings in Pretoria, the same year the orchid was last seen in Gauteng, until its rediscovery in 2007 by a horticulturist working at the Walter Sisulu National Botanical Gardens.

 Due to the long history of a lack of research into this species, very little is published about the ecology or biology of the species.
 Many orchids have a specific pollination regime in order to prevent inbreeding or self-pollination.
 Recent preliminary studies by Prof. Craig Peter from Rhodes University in Grahamstown, have identified the most likely pollinator to be a solitary Anegilla bee species (family: Apidae), however, a large wasp (family: Eumenidae) was also observed bearing pollinaria (C. Peter pers. comm.), which may also prove to be the pollinator.